PFML May Be Coming to Your State: What Employers Need to Know

 How does a federal or state paid leave law affect public sector employers, labor unions, and associations?

-- How would a federal or state paid leave plan affect the ability for public sector employers to negotiate their employee benefit plans?
+- How would a federal or state paid leave program affect the ability for public sector employers to negotiate their employee benefit plans?

-- How would a federal or state paid leave plan impact the ability for labor unions, employee insurance committees or association representatives to negotiate public employee benefit packages?
+- How would a federal or state paid leave program impact the ability for labor unions, employee insurance committees or association representatives to negotiate public employee benefit packages?

 - Could federal or state paid leave requirements impact the overall public sector employer benefit selection process and the need to collaborate on selection outcome?